-The Auburn Montgomery Alumni Association was established in 1979 and currently has more than 30,000 alumni.
+The Auburn Montgomery Alumni Association was established in 1979.
+More than 30,000 alumni have graduated from AUM.
 When you join the Auburn Montgomery Alumni Association, you are in good company.
 You are part of a group of friends and family who play a vital role in making Auburn Montgomery an even stronger university.
 The alumni association has awarded more than \$200,000 in scholarships and also funds a professorship that recognizes and helps retain dedicated, exceptional professors.